-Deploy Windows Defender Application Control policy rules and file rules
+Understand Windows Defender Application Control (WDAC) policy rules and file rules

 - Windows 10

-Windows Defender Application Control (WDAC) provides control over a computer running Windows 10 by using policies that specify whether a driver or application is trusted and can be run.
-A policy includes policy rules that control options such as audit mode or whether user mode code integrity (UMCI) is enabled in a WDAC policy, and file rules (or file rule levels) that specify the level at which applications will be identified and trusted.
+Windows Defender Application Control (WDAC) can control what runs on Windows 10 and Windows 11 by setting policies that specify whether a driver or application is trusted.
+A policy includes policy rules that control options such as audit mode, and file rules (or file rule levels) that specify how applications are identified and trusted.

 Windows Defender Application Control policy rules

-To modify the policy rule options of an existing WDAC policy, use Set-RuleOption.
-Note the following examples of how to use this cmdlet to add and remove a rule option on an existing WDAC policy:
+To modify the policy rule options of an existing WDAC policy XML, use Set-RuleOption.
+The following examples show how to use this cmdlet to add and remove a rule option on an existing WDAC policy:

 To ensure that UMCI is enabled for a WDAC policy that was created with the